Non-pluripolar products on vector bundles and Chern--Weil formulae: Introduction

 \end{theorem} Here $d_S$ is the pseudo-metric on $\PSH(X,\theta)$ introduced by Darvas--Di Nezza--Lu in \cite{DDNLmetric}.
 We will recall its definition in \cref{sec:prel}.
 The notation $\nu(\varphi,E)$ denotes the generic Lelong number of (the pull-back of) $\varphi$ along $E$.

 This theorem can be seen as a common (partial) generalization of a number of known results.
-For example \cite[Exercise~2.7(iii)]{GZ17}, \cite[Theorem~6.1]{DDNLmetric} and \cite[Theorem~4.9]{Xia21}.
+For example \cite[Exercise~2.7(iii)]{GZ17}, \cite[Theorem~6.1]{DDNLmetric} and \cite[Theorem~4.6]{Xia21}.

 This theorem confirms that the map from a quasi-plurisubharmonic function to the associated non-Archimedean data is continuous.
 When $\theta$ comes from the $c_1$ of a big line bundle, this statement can be made precise using the non-Archimedean language developed by Boucksom--Jonsson \cite{BJ18b}.
-In general, it allows us to generalize Boucksom--Jonsson's constructions to transcendental classes, as we will see in a forthcoming paper.
+In general, it allows us to generalize a number of Boucksom--Jonsson's constructions to transcendental classes, as we carry out in \cite{Xia23Operations}.